The Annual Service and Activities Fees Funding Process

 - S&A funding is not guaranteed from year to year.

-- Rollover of funds requested during the annual S&A budget process are not guaranteed as those funds were approved in the previous budget cycle.
+- Rollover of funds requested during the annual S&A budget process is not guaranteed as those funds were approved in the previous budget cycle.
 Applicants can request rollover of funds but approval is at committee’s discretion.

 Questions Related to the Compliance and S&A Use: